MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-concepts.md

 ## Security

 You should ensure that your bot's endpoint can only be called by the Bot Framework Connector service.
-For more information on this topic, see [Secure your bot](bot-framework-dotnet-security.md).
+For more information on this topic, see [Security](bot-framework-dotnet-security.md).

 ## Additional resources